susanafotu/susanafotu/README.md

 👂 _soo - SAH - nah_ <br>
 🧚‍♀️ she/her

-I currently work at [Dutchie](https://dutchie.com/careers) where I contribute to our B2B operations and co-lead our Pride Employee Resource Group.
-Previously, I worked at [Target](https://www.target.com/redcard/about) 🎯 on their digital experience and as a pillar-lead for the [Hispanic Latino Business Council](https://corporate.target.com/sustainability-ESG/diversity-equity-inclusion/team-members-guests/hispanic-latino).
+I currently work at [Dutchie](https://dutchie.com/careers), contributing to our B2B operations and leading our Pride Employee Resource Group.
+Previously, I worked at [Target](https://www.target.com/redcard/about) 🎯 on their digital experience and design system.
+I also acted as a pillar-lead for the [Hispanic Latino Business Council](https://corporate.target.com/sustainability-ESG/diversity-equity-inclusion/team-members-guests/hispanic-latino).

 You can learn more about me on [Linkedin](https://www.linkedin.com/in/sfotu).